 A Consumer Confidence Report (CCR) is an annual summary required by the Environmental Protection Agency (EPA) and the Safe Drinking Water Act (SDWA), providing need-to-know information about the water quality of a given distribution system to its customers.
 Such information includes details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 Mandated to be reported by July 1st for the previous calendar year, a CCR helps you make informed decisions about the water you drink.
-We are pleased to present the following 2022 Fairchild AFB CCR, outlining that your tap water is safe and meets all EPA and Washington Department of Health (DOH) drinking water health standards.
-Such standards include testing for PFOS/PFOA, microbiological contaminants, lead, copper, and many others.
-We are committed to providing you with information because informed customers are our best allies.
+We are pleased to present the following 2023 Fairchild AFB CCR, outlining that your tap water meets all EPA and Washington Department of Health (DOH) drinking water standards.
+Such standards include testing for PFAS, microbiological contaminants, lead, copper, and many others.